 Ayuntamiento de Zamora

-Iglesia de San Juan de Puerta Nueva
+Church of San Juan de Puerta Nueva

 The city of Zamora in Castella-León, preserves in its old town an important legacy of Romanesque art, which has earned it the declaration of Historic-Artistic site.
 Set on the banks of the River Duero and right on the Via de la Plata (Silver Road) route, its medieval importance has left a mark in the shape of walls, palaces and churches.
 To get to know the history and art of the province better, there is nothing better than looking round one of the towns on the Duero Route or the Via de la Plata.
 You can get to know it in more depth through its cuisine and traditions, like the celebration of Easter, declared to be of International Tourist Interest.